top of page

 For every 100,000 abortions, there were 0.232 abortion-related deaths.

-The data is clear that continuing a pregnancy is many times over more dangerous than abortion.
+The data is clear that continuing a pregnancy is many times more dangerous than abortion.

 (Note: Unsafe, illegal abortion is statistically more dangerous than safe, legal abortion provided by a licensed medical professional.)